DaCoolOne/PenguinBot/README.md

 # PenguinBot
 Open-Source Python rocket league bot made to work using the RLBot framework.
-Currently only supports dropshot, more modes coming soon.
+Currently only supports 3v3 and dropshot (to an extent).

 In order to run this bot, download or clone the repository to your computer.